Christmas spirit grips border areas in Assam

 “Over 150 churches have been decked up in the two districts, with evening prayers followed by the midnight mass scheduled for Monday and prayers and community feasting on Tuesday,” Sangma said.

-“Christmas offers us a reprieve from the day-to-day routine activities,” he added.
+“Christmas offers us a reprieve from the day-to-day routine activities,” he said.

 The festival is being widely celebrated across churches in Bapujinagar, Bhalukdubi, Bakrapur, Damra Nishangram among others in Goalpara district, which have a good concentration of the community while those in Kamrup include Kinangaon, Langkhona, Donethi and Hahim among others.